Renewed interest in an old model

 The result now is essentially two forms of banks: regulated mainstream banks that seek maximum profit for their shareholders by serving the needs of the wealthy and middle class, and unregulated fringe banks that seek maximum profits for their shareholders by serving the banking and credit needs of the poor.
 What is missing from the American banking landscape for the first time in almost a century is a government-sponsored bank whose main purpose is to meet the needs of the poor."

 - Baradaran has written widely on this issue.
 Another 2014 article, in Slate, gives a broad overview of the history of the US Postal Savings Service, which was operational from 1911 to 1966.
-Link.
+Link popup: yes.
 A brief post at the Harvard University Press blog discusses her work in the context of Gillibrand's announcement, and features of a video of her discussing banking disparity in the US.
-Link.
-See also Baradaran's book How The Other Half Banks, which surveys the American retail banking landscape and advocates for a government option.
+Link popup: yes.
+See also Baradaran's book How The Other Half Banks popup: yes, which surveys the American retail banking landscape and advocates for a government option.

-- From the past week, Matthew Klein looks at the pros and cons of Gillibrand's plan in Barron's (link), and an article in The Week raises some lightweight but worthy counterarguments on postal banking (link).
+- From the past week, Matthew Klein looks at the pros and cons of Gillibrand's plan in Barron's (link popup: yes), and an article in The Week raises some lightweight but worthy counterarguments on postal banking (l popup: yesink popup: yes).
 (Similar sentiments are more succinctly captured in a few tweets from Matt Yglesias.
-Link.)
+Link popup: yes.)

 - Central to the postal banking discussion has been a 2014 white paper produced by the USPS Inspector General which proposes the various financial services and delivery methods that could compose a postal banking system.
-Link.
+Link popup: yes.

 - For context, an interactive mapping tool of data collected by the Federal Deposit Insurance Corporation in 2015 gives detail on the extent of the problem: 7% of American households are unbanked, and nearly 20% are underbanked.
-Link.
+Link popup: yes.
 And, from the Urban Institute, details on the data for the New York City area.
-Link.
+Link popup: yes.

 - A Pew Research Trust presentation maps the geographic distribution of post offices alongside un- and underbanked regions, providing strong evidence for the infrastructural capacity of the postal service to address service gaps: 10% of census tracts have no bank branches within 5 miles, and of those tracts, 76% have a Post Office closer than the nearest bank.
-Link.
+Link popup: yes.

 Can public benefits programs keep people out of prison?